 Focus and Scope

-JISI is peer-reviewed journal on social dan political issues, focuses on various social and political issues throughout the world and search for a possible solution regarding these issues.
+JISI is peer-reviewed journal, focuses on various social, political, and socio-cultural throughout the world and search for a possible solution regarding these issues.

 JISI provides a platform where social scientist and researcher seek to communicate each other and develop collaborative works amongst people thereby enhancing people’s social life and welfare.

 JISI, receives many article related to submissions to be published.
 Thus, peer-reviewers accept articles selectively and reject the papers which may need intolerable revisions.
 To be published in the JISI Journal, a paper should meet four general criteria: